CluelessBiker/project4-print-statements/README.md

 - To view all the available artwork created by an artist both on their profile page, and by clicking on the artist name when viewing an artwork.
 - To allow users to follow artists directly, and receive email notifications when new works are available for sale.
 - To have an online shop that will make the individual artworks available for sale.
-- For the remaining number of aratworks to be instantly displayed on the prints page under "remaining prints."
+- For the remaining number of artworks to be instantly displayed on the prints page under "remaining prints."
 - To provide access for the artists to not only select the number of limited edition prints they would like to sell, but also choose the size of the work, along with the medium on which is is printed (canvas, glossy print, mat, etc...)

 ## User Stories